Free Alternative to Splunk Using Fluentd

 By combining these three tools (Fluentd + Elasticsearch + Kibana) we get a scalable, flexible, easy to use log search engine with a great Web UI that provides an open-source Splunk alternative, all for free!

 In this guide, we will go over installation, setup, and basic use of this combined log search solution.
 The contents of this article were tested on Mac OS X Mountain Lion.
+If you’re not familiar with Fluentd, please learn more about Fluentd first.

 Table of Contents